-The development of your baby in the 16th week of pregnancy
+Your baby's development in week 16 of pregnancy

-Somersaults: The fetus still has plenty of room in the uterus — and it uses it to move extensively.
-Apart from short resting periods your baby is on the move around the clock, exercises its muscles and practices, thanks to the further maturing nervous system, the coordination of arms, legs, neck and head.
-You yourself may only notice the movements slightly — especially if this is the second pregnancy.
-Otherwise the typical fluttering is usually not felt until the 20th week of pregnancy to be felt.
+Somersaults: The fetus still has plenty of room in the uterus – and it uses it to move around extensively.
+Apart from short periods of rest is your baby in motion around the clock, trains its muscles and practices, thanks to the further maturing nervous system, the coordination of arms, legs, neck and head.
+You yourselves may only feel the movements slightly – especially if it is the second pregnancy.
+Otherwise the typical fluttering is usually only felt from the 20th week of pregnancy to be felt.

-The body stretches: With development of the back and neck muscles, the fetus's body stretches so that it has even more room to move space.
+The body stretches: With development of the back and neck muscles, the fetus's body stretches, giving it even more room to move has.
 In the following weeks the back muscles continue to develop.
-Your child uses its strengthened muscles in the 16th week of pregnancy to lift its head and neck out of the curled position.
+Your baby uses its strengthened muscles in week 16 of pregnancy to lift its head and neck out of the curled position.

-Grasping, Breathing, Swallowing: Even now your baby is training all vital reflexes, that it will need after birth.
+Grasping, breathing, swallowing: Even now your baby is practicing all vital reflexes, that it will need after birth.
 It reaches for the umbilical cord and swallows amniotic fluid to excrete it again as urine.
 It will continue to refine these reflexes over the coming months.

-Perceiving sounds: In the 16th week of pregnancy your baby's ears are so well developed that it can perceive sounds such as your heartbeat, the whoosh of blood in your veins, or the vibration of a passing car can.
-Of course it also hears the loving voice of the parents.
-Talk to your child as much as possible so it becomes accustomed to the soothing sound of your voices.
+Perceiving sounds: In week 16 of pregnancy your baby's ears are so well developed that it can perceive sounds such as your heartbeat, the whooshing of blood in your vessels, or the vibration of a passing car can.
+Of course it also perceives the loving voice of the parents.
+Talk to your child as much as possible so that it becomes well accustomed to the soothing sound of your voices.

 What can be seen on the ultrasound image?